The Gaza artist who left on October 6, traumatised by survivor’s guilt

 On October 6, Malak Mattar packed her suitcase at her family home in the Gaza Strip, in the Remal neighbourhood.

-It’s an area near Gaza City that has been since reduced to rubbly by Israel’s war.
+It’s an area near Gaza City that has been since reduced to rubble by Israel’s war.

 Keep readinglist of 4 items